Face-to-Face appointments are available in my therapy room on Shoreham High Street. Online and Telephone appointments are also available.

 Training, qualifications & experience

-I am a qualified, insured, BACP and UPCA registered, Humanistic Therapist with a private practice in Shoreham-by-Sea where I work in a designated therapy suite alongside two colleagues.
-I trained at the University of Brighton as a Humanistic Psychotherapeutic Counsellor and I am currently undertaking an MSc in Psychotherapy.
+I am a qualified, insured, BACP and UPCA registered, Humanistic Therapist with a private practice in Shoreham-by-Sea.
+I trained at the University of Brighton as a Humanistic Psychotherapeutic Counsellor and I am currently undertaking a Masters in Psychotherapy.